hanzydev/node-video-compressor/README.md

-# node-compressor
+# node-video-compressor
-Compressor for Node.js with using ffmpeg.
+A video compressor for Node.js with using ffmpeg.